jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 The GUI wasn’t suitable for customer self-service.
 Our onboarding/support personnel and often engineering staff had to define and maintain each customer’s workflow.
 Many customers had multiple workflows.

-Our staff even struggled with the GUI to the point that sometimes customer activation dates were delayed because we couldn’t get their workflows quite right.
+Even our staff struggled with the GUI to the point that sometimes customer activation dates were delayed because we couldn’t get their workflows quite right.
 They would eventually work, but it was a brittle process.

 I sort of see our executive’s DSL concerns in hindsight now.
 Although the workflow design really didn’t feature a DSL as best I could tell.

 # Bespoke Domain-Specific Languages
-Your application may feature a Domain and require a Domain-Specific Language that’s unique to your business and does not yet exist.
-You could design your own and implement it with the Interpreter design pattern.
+Your application may feature a Domain and could benefit from a Domain-Specific Language that’s unique to your business.
+But it may not yet exist.
+You could design your own and implement it with the Interpreter Design Pattern.
 But do not take this on lightly.
 Consider the implications.

 ## Who Uses the DSL?
 Who is going to construct the DSL specifications?
 I can think of several types of users who could write DSL specifications.

 ### Developers
-The DSL may be only for internal use.
+The DSL may be for internal use only.
 The developers who defined DSL may be the only people who construct the DSL specifications.
 For example, a DSL might define different types of configuration specifications that are only a development concern.

 My DSL fell into this category.

-### Generated Code Specifications
-Sometimes developers may not have enough information to create a DSL specification until the code is running.
-By then it’s too late.
-Or is it?

-Even with a DSL, most of the implementation will still probably be written in a GPL.
-The DSL might be an embedded element within an overall GPL implementation.
-Developers could write GPL code that generates a DSL string with the runtime information in it.
-That string could be interpreted and executed via an Interpreter design pattern implementation.

-Do this with care.
-You don’t want to create a DSL-injection vulnerability, much like an [SQL-injection](https://en.wikipedia.org/wiki/SQL_injection).
-You don’t want a bad actor to inject DSL code that could do something malicious.

-We added runtime DSL specification generation in our GPL based implementation for my DSL, but we kept the specification templates very small.
-Runtime values were injected into the templates like function arguments and then parsed into an object tree so it could be executed later.

 ### Customer Onboarding/Support Team
 This expands the DSL user base beyond developers, but it still keep DSL users within the company.
+The DSL may be straightforward enough for onboarding and customer support to create and maintain.
+The DSL may truly embrace the domain without having too many traditional coding elements to it.
+Onboarding and customer support domain experts, with enough training and support, may be able to create and maintain DSL specificaitons for their customers.

 This might be the sweet spot for many situations.
+While Customer/User self-service might be desirable, this may not be practical.
 Some DSLs may be too sophisticated for customer self-service.
-Exposing the DSL to customers might allow the customer to do some real damage, mostly to themselves.
-DSLs allow you to do anything that the domain supports even if that’s something that’s not in your best interests.
+Or there may be security or safety concerns.
+Exposing the DSL to customers might allow the customer to do some real damage to themselves.
+DSLs allow you to do anything within the domain even if that’s something that’s not in your best interests.
 Remember that SQL allows you to [drop tables](https://learn.microsoft.com/en-us/sql/t-sql/statements/drop-table-transact-sql), even those with customer data.

 The _workflow_ example above fell into this category, even if workflows weren’t technically a DSL.

 ### Customers and Users
 Customer and User self-service provides the greatest flexibility.
 Customers and users can design exactly what they want and need.
 There’s no delay in waiting for onboard or customer support staff to understand customer needs and attempt to specify them correctly in the DSL.
 Odds are, the first drafts won’t be correct, so several iterations may be required.

 However, this also introduces the ability for the customer or user to self-service mistakes of their own doing.
-Self-service DSLs probably need to be narrow in scope, focused, easy to understand and use, and nearly impossible for the customer/user to shoot themselves in the foot.
+Self-service DSLs should be narrow in scope, focused, easy to understand and use, and nearly impossible for the customer/user to shoot themselves in the foot.
 As an example the [Specification Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html) example allows users to design their own Smart Playlists.
 Smart Playlist specifications are straightforward to define, and if a user makes a mistake, there’s no real damage.
 The worst that can happen is too many tracks in a smart playlist or not enough.

 ## Tradeoffs
 DSLs are a double-edged sword.
 They provide a lot of power, but that comes with responsibility.